Kazuo Umezu: Breakthrough in the 1960s and 1970s

 In 1975, Umezu started becoming a public figure also apart from creating manga.
 He recorded songs based on his horror manga and released them as the solo album Yami no Album.

 His comedy manga Makoto-chan, which he published from 1976 to 1981 in Weekly Shōnen Sunday, became a hit.
 The hand gesture "Gwash" from the manga became Umezu's own trademark hand gesture as well in public.

+Late career

-In the 1980s and 1990s, he focused on science fiction manga depicting a near future like Watashi wa Shingo and Fourteen.
+In the 1980s and 1990s, he focused on science fiction manga depicting a near future like My Name Is Shingo and Fourteen.

 In 1995, he had to retire from regular publishing due to tendinitis after finishing Fourteen.
 He then became even more of a public figure, appearing regularly on TV in a red and white striped shirt.
 He was also famous for the architecture of his candy-striped home in Kichijōji, inspired by his Makoto-chan series.
 In 2011, he released a second music album with his songs.

-In 2018 he was awarded the Prize for Inheritance at the Angoulême International Comics Festival for the French translation of Watashi wa Shingo.
-This was the second prize awarded him throughout his career and Umezu had previously been unhappy about the amount of recognition he had gotten for his work.
-The award motivated him to start working again and he produced a series of 101 paintings based on Watashi wa Shingo, which were exhibited for the first time in 2022 and were his first new work in 27 years.
+In 2018 he was awarded the Prize for Inheritance at the Angoulême International Comics Festival for the French translation of My Name Is Shingo.
+This was the second prize awarded to him throughout his career and Umezu had previously been unhappy about the amount of recognition he had gotten for his work.
+The award motivated him to start working again and he produced a series of 101 paintings based on My Name Is Shingo, which were exhibited for the first time in 2022 and were his first new work in 27 years.

-Themes
+Death

+In July 2024, Umezu was hospitalized after collapsing at his home in Kichijōji, Tokyo.
+He was diagnosed with terminal stomach cancer, but did not undergo surgery, remaining in hospice care from September.
+On November 5, 2024, Shogakukan announced that Umezu died on October 28.
+He was 88.
+A private funeral was held by his family and close friends.
+Umezu was planning a new work prior to his death.

+On May 28, 2025 a public farewell ceremony was held at a hotel in Kichijōji.
+Flowers were available for fans to be placed on a stand for the deceased.
+There was a line to enter the hotel that extended several blocks outside.
+Participants included Machiko Satonaka, Junji Itō, Noboru Takahashi, and Shōko Nakagawa.

+Style and themes

+Folklore and monsters

+His work is influenced by Japanese folklore.
+Manga artist and critic Sakumi Yoshino explains that his horror manga is related to religion in Japan, as monsters and demons are not considered completely evil, and Umezu wants readers to sometimes also feel compassion for the monsters in his works.